 Sleep Duration.
-Sleep duration was calculated as the time difference between sleeponset and wake-up time.
+Sleep duration was calculated as the time difference between sleep-onset and wake-up time.
 We also added a measure of actigraphic total sleep time, which is defined as the total number of minutes scored as "asleep" (ActiGraph Software Department, 2012), hence including time spent awake since falling asleep.

 Absolute Social Jetlag.
-Absolute social jetlag is usually calculated as the absolute value of the difference between i on free days (MSF) and workdays (MSW; Wittmann et al., 2006).
+Absolute social jetlag is usually calculated as the absolute value of the difference between mid-sleep on free days (MSF) and workdays (MSW; Wittmann et al., 2006).
 It can be interpreted as the amount of time people's social and biological clocks differ from each other.
 The score is also given in hours, and the higher the score is, the more the two clocks differ from each other.
 A score of 0 indicates that people are not experiencing a misalignment of their social and biological clocks.
-Mid-sleep is defined in the MCTQ as the midpoint between sleep onset and wake-up time (Roenneberg et al., 2003), i.e.
+Mid-sleep is defined in the MCTQ as the midpoint between sleep onset and wake-up time (Roenneberg et al., 2003), that is, mid-sleep = sleep onset + (sleep duration/2).